mohamediniesta/CLiS-FL/README.md

-# CS_FedSIM (a simulator framework of client selection in FL that handles resource consumption in multiple IoT environnement with different capacities)
+# CLiS-FL ( FL client selection simulator framework that manages resource utilization in various
+IoT environments)

 A simulator framework of the client selection step in federated learning written in python language.
 The simulator also considers the resources used during federated learning with various IoT device categories.